enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 As Enterspeed preprocesses views when source entities are ingested into Enterspeed or when a schema is deployed, we need to reprocess views when dependencies are updated or deleted.

-Let's say you have a `product` source entity ingested from a PIM symstem and you want to create a schema to map the product and to enrich the product with some related `contentBlock`s from a CMS system.
+Let's say you have a `product` source entity ingested from a PIM system and you want to create a schema to map the product and to enrich the product with some related `contentBlock`s from a CMS system.

-The schema could look somewhat like below.
+The schema could look somewhat like this.

 ```js title="Schema with dependencies"
 /** @type {Enterspeed.FullSchema} */